-Soothing cranky babies and toddlers became a little easier the day that pacifiers were invented.
-They’re a great self-soothing tool for little ones, but like anything babies use on the regular, pacifiers have a tendency to get grimy.
+Soothing cranky babies and toddlers became a little easier the day pacifiers were invented.
+They’re a great self-soothing tool for little ones, but like anything else babies use regularly, pacifiers can soon get grimy.

-They get dropped on the floor, left between the couch cushions and shared with the dog, and since they’re designed to go in the mouth, regular cleanings are obviously essential.
+They get dropped on the floor, left between couch cushions and shared with the dog, and since they’re designed to go in the mouth, regular cleaning is obviously essential.

 Wondering what you’ll need to get your baby’s binkies clean and sterile?